 When the market price reaches the trigger price and the pre-set price triggers the limit rules, the system will place the order at the highest price or the lowest price currently allowed.

-Trail orders allows user to set in advance strategy for significant swings in the market.
-When the last price reaches maximum (or minimum) market price after trail order is submitted (1±user-defined callback rate), this triggers the order to be executed on the market.
+Trail orders allows users to send a pre-set order to the market when a significant market swing takes place.
+When the latest market price reaches the maximum (or minimum) market price (1 ± user-defined callback rate) after a trail order is submitted, this triggers the order to be executed on the market.

 The user can place a trail order as follows:

 When the BTC market price falls from USD19,000 and reaches the lowest point at USD17,800, the market price (USD17,800) < trigger price (USD18,000), the order requirement is fulfilled.
 Later, when the price rebounds to USD17,978, which means the callback rate is (17,978 – 17,800) / 17,800 = 1%, matching the callback rate condition, it will trigger this trail order to place an order at market price and buy according to the trail order amount.

 A buy trail order will be placed when trigger price >= lowest price, and rebound rate >= callback rate.